Arkaeriit/reflet/README.md

 ### Program counter
 R14 or PC is the program counter.
 It contains the address of the current address.
 It can also be used to jump to a specific code address when forcefully modified by the user.
 Its reset value is 4.
 ### Stack pointer
 R15 or SP is the stack pointer.
-It is updated when doing pop or push instructions and it point toward an address in RAM.
-Its reset value is 0 but is should be initialised if you intend to use the stack.
+It is updated when doing pop or push instructions and it points toward an address in RAM.
+Its reset value is 0 but it should be initialized if you intend to use the stack.

 ## Instructions
 Here is a list of the instruction of an ASRM processor.